The Edison

 The Edison is a steampunk themed nightclub located inside the Higgins Building basement in Los Angeles, California.
 The Edison opened in 2007.
-The Higgins Building basement was Los Angeles' first power plant, built by Thomas Higgins.
+The Higgins Building was built by Thomas Higgins.
 After spending several years derelict and underwater, it was rescued by entrepreneurs Andrew Meieran and Marc Smith, who made a post-industrial steampunk venue for Los Angeles nightclubbers.
 It is known for having a rooftop aquarium.